 Equality Act 2010 - discrimination and your rights

-It doesn't matter whether any of these characteristics apply to you, or the people in your life.
-If you are treated worse because someone thinks you belong to a group of people with protected characteristics, this is discrimination.
+If you’re treated unfairly because someone thinks you belong to a group of people with protected characteristics, this is also unlawful discrimination.

 The characteristics that are protected by the Equality Act 2010 are: